bluebanquise/bluebanquise/roles/CORE_pxe_stack/readme.rst

 Description
 ^^^^^^^^^^^

-This roles provides the whole PXE stack.
+This role provides the whole PXE stack.
 It is a key feature of the stack.

 Instructions
 ^^^^^^^^^^^^